Updated Priorities, October 2020

-- Expand access to Rhode Island Pre-K and sustain state-funded Head Start.
+- Maintain full funding for Rhode Island Pre-K and state-funded Head Start.
 These are high-quality programs that help get children on track for school success.

 - Pass the affordable housing bond which will expand affordable housing and help early learning programs improve their facilities.

 RIght from the Start Campaign Steering Committee

 Economic Progress Institute

 Rhode Island Association for Infant Mental Health

 Rhode Island Association for the Education of Young Children

 Rhode Island KIDS COUNT